Terra-AUS/TerraAustralis/build_msvc/README.md

-Building AustraliaCash Core with Visual Studio
+Building TerraAustralis Core with Visual Studio
 ========================================

 Introduction
 ---------------------
-Visual Studio 2022 is minimum required to build AustraliaCash Core.
+Visual Studio 2022 is minimum required to build TerraAustralis Core.

 Solution and project files to build with `msbuild` or Visual Studio can be found in the `build_msvc` directory.

-To build AustraliaCash Core from the command-line, it is sufficient to only install the Visual Studio Build Tools component.
+To build TerraAustralis Core from the command-line, it is sufficient to only install the Visual Studio Build Tools component.

 Building with Visual Studio is an alternative to the Linux based [cross-compiler build](../doc/build-windows.md).